 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

-30 hp in mathematics; and
+30 credits in mathematics; and

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

 a statement of purpose (1 page).